Majax12/Abhishek-Portfolio/README.md

 ### Web Scraping

-* Used beautiful soup to scrape medical data from this url
+* Used beautiful soup to scrape patient history data for ~500 patients from a website
 * Extracted 'Allergies' and 'Description' from unstructured text dump and put it into a dataframe